countchrisdo/Catalog-Updater/readme.md

 # Todo

-<input type="checkbox" disabled checked /> Before running, display imported files
+- ~~Before running, display imported files~~
+- ~~Add Color to print statements for readability in Terminal~~
-<input type="checkbox" disabled /> Perhaps manually confirm which columns match up in terminal
+- Perhaps manually confirm which columns match up in Terminal

 ---

-Credit to openpyxl for the fantastic Excel and Python intergration
+Credit to *Openpyxl* for the fantastic Excel + Python intergration